How to get to Durham

 There are bus connections to Durham or Newcastle from most major cities in England.

 The Intercity East-Coast line links Durham with London King's Cross and Edinburgh.
 Most Intercity trains stop in Durham.
-Otherwise you have to take a local train or taxi (less than 20 GBP) from Newcastle Central station.
-(You could consider the train from Paris which takes roughly 6 hours.)
+Otherwise you have to take a local train or taxi (roughly 40 GBP) from Newcastle Central station.
 Timetable information is available from National Rail

 The Institute is located in the Ogden Centre for Fundamental Physics, adjacent to the main Physics Department building on the University Science Site.
 If you are arriving by train it is a 20 minute walk from the railway station to the Department, or you can take a taxi.
 The Ogden Centre is number 12 on the University map below.